 - Emergency response: Distributing clothes, blankets and household supplies to Syrian refugees.
 Improving shelters for families outside camps.

 - Water: Increasing the water supply for more than 500,000 refugees and host community members.
-Digging wells at Zaatari regugee camp that will eliminate the need for supplies to be trucked in.
-Renovating municipal water systems to decrease waste and reachan additional 400,000 people.
-Financing household projects ,school improvements and reservoirs to promote improved conservation.
+Digging wells at refugee camps and renovating municipal water systems to more efficiently serve the larger population.
+Financing household projects, school improvements and reservoirs to conserve limited water resources.

 - Children & Youth: Building safe spaces for Syrian children to play in refugee camps and leading activities that help them heal and grow.
 Enabling schools to expand their enrollment to educate more refugee children, including those with disabilities.

 All stories about Jordan